Wanda Sykes: 2020s

+"For [The Academy] to let him stay in that room and enjoy the rest of the show and accept his award, I was like, 'How gross is this?
+This is just the wrong message.'
+You assault somebody, you get escorted out of the building and that's it.
+For them to let him continue, I thought it was gross".

 In January 2023, Sykes guest hosted The Daily Show after Trevor Noah's departure.

 Personal life

 Sykes was married to record producer Dave Hall from 1991 to 1998.
 In November 2008, she publicly came out as a lesbian while at a same-sex marriage rally in Las Vegas regarding Proposition 8.
 A month earlier, Sykes married her wife Alex Niedbalski, a French woman, whom she met in 2006.
-The couple also became parents in April 2009, when Niedbalski gave birth to a pair of fraternal twins, a daughter and a son, named Olivia and Lucas.
+The couple also became parents in April 2009, when Niedbalski gave birth to a pair of fraternal twins.

-Sykes only came out to her conservative mother Marion and father Harry when she was 40, who both initially had difficulty accepting her homosexuality.
-They declined to attend her wedding with Alex, which led to a brief period of estrangement; they have since reconciled with Sykes.
+Sykes came out to her parents in 2004 when she was 40, who both initially had difficulty accepting her homosexuality.
+They declined to attend her wedding, which led to a brief period of estrangement; they have since reconciled with Sykes.

 During a September 19, 2011, appearance on The Ellen DeGeneres Show, Sykes announced that she had been diagnosed earlier in the year with ductal carcinoma in situ (DCIS).
-Although DCIS is a non-invasive "stage zero breast cancer", Sykes had elected to have a bilateral mastectomy in order to lower her chances of getting breast cancer.
+Although DCIS is a non-invasive "stage zero breast cancer", Sykes had elected to have a bilateral mastectomy to lower her chances of getting breast cancer.
 Sykes splits time between Media, Pennsylvania, a suburb of Philadelphia, and Cherry Grove, New York.

 Activism

 Sykes publicly expressed being devastated when California voters passed state Proposition 8.
-She said: "with the legislation that they passed, I can’t sit by and just watch.
-I just can’t do it."
+She said: "with the legislation that they passed, I can't sit by and just watch.
+I just can't do it."
 She has continued to be active in same-sex marriage issues hosting events and emceeing fundraisers.
 She has also worked with PETA on promoting dog anti-chaining legislation in her home state.

 She has been an outspoken supporter of Detroit's Ruth Ellis Center after the organization's staff sent Sykes a letter asking her to visit during her 2010 tour's stop in Detroit.

-Sykes often uses Twitter to express her political views, including on May 25, 2021 retweeting a photograph by Evan Vucci of Gianna Floyd, daughter of George Floyd, entering the White House.
-On July 17, 2021, she also tweeted, "Congress MUST pass the #ForThePeopleAct," and called on her followers to join the "Good Trouble Vigil," commemorating the passing of activist and Congressman John Lewis.
+Sykes often uses Twitter to express her political views, including on May 25, 2021, retweeting a photograph by Evan Vucci of Gianna Floyd, daughter of George Floyd, entering the White House.
+On July 17, 2021, she also tweeted, "Congress MUST pass the #ForThePeopleAct", and called on her followers to join the "Good Trouble Vigil", commemorating the passing of activist and Congressman John Lewis.